yadenis/DCO-Russian-Fixes/README.md

 1.0.1

 #Usage
 The plugin does not require any configuration.
 After installation and activation will work automatically.
-The plugin converts only the new permanent links and the names of uploaded files. **Permanent links and file names created before activating the plugin will not be converted.**
+The plugin converts only the new permanent links and the names of new uploaded files. **Permanent links and file names created before activating the plugin will not be converted.**

 #Settings
  - Transliterate url